joaolucaswork/raycast-pomodoro/docs/refactoring-progress.md

 ## 📊 Executive Summary

 This document tracks the comprehensive refactoring of the Focus Timer Raycast extension, breaking down large monolithic files into a modular, maintainable architecture.
 The refactoring prioritizes ADHD-friendly development practices with smaller, focused files and clear separation of concerns.
+Phase 1 includes major component refactoring and complete utils folder cleanup.

 ## 🎯 Refactoring Goals